radical-cybertools/radical.saga/docs/source/library/job/index.rst

   # A job is created on a service (resource manager) using the job description
   job = service.create_job(job_desc)

+  # Run the job and wait for it to finish
+  job.run()
+  print "Job ID    : %s" % (job.job_id)
+  job.wait()

+  # Get some info about the job
+  print "Job State : %s" % (job.state)
+  print "Exitcode  : %s" % (job.exit_code)

 Like all SAGA modules, the job module relies on  middleware adaptors to provide bindings to a specific resource manager.
 Adaptors are implicitly selected via the `scheme` part of the URL, e.g., ``local://`` in the example above selects the `local` job adaptor.
-The :ref:`job_serivce` explains this in detail.
+The :ref:`job_service` section explains this in more detail.

+.. note:: A list of available adaptors and supported resource managers can be
+          found in the :ref:`middleware_adaptors` part of this documentation.

+The rest of this section is structured as follows:

 .. contents:: Table of Contents
    :local: